ej8899/tech-interview-questions/rp.md

 - What actions did you personally take?
 - What long-term changes were made afterward?

-**Have you ever performed malware analysis or reverse engineering investigation?**
+**🔶 Have you ever performed malware analysis or reverse engineering investigation?**
 - Was this a live incident or a controlled lab analysis?
 - What tools did you use to investigate?
 - What reporting or documentation did you provide afterward?